How many times have you heard someone offhandedly say, “Milwaukee is the most segregated city in America?” Dozens? Hundreds?

 A letter from the producers

 We started by inviting community leaders to 88Nine for listening sessions.
 We were the ones listening as they told us about topics that they would like to see in our episodes and blind spots that are often missed in the larger conversation and news coverage.
-This is where our series that set out to cover examples of segregation turned out to be a more nuanced discussion about the interconnected issues of inequality that contribute to a city’s pain and division.
+This is where our idea turned out to be a more nuanced discussion about the interconnected issues of inequality that contribute to a city’s pain and division.

 We didn’t want this to become another segregation history lesson.
 We wanted the people who have been impacted by this separation to define what the meaning of segregation is to them in their lives.